 Key Cultural Systems

-There are three key differentiators between aligned and misaligned cultures.
+There are three key differentiators between healthy and unhealthy cultures.
 They are the first three cultural systems listed above: values, leadership, and communication.

 |Employees viewed as humans first||Employees viewed as a results-drivers first|

 |Nurture both employee and business growth||Focus on employee or business growth|